 Do the “bunny hop” – Jump out with your feet together so that you don't touch the ground and vehicle at the same time.

 You don’t have to touch a power line to get a deadly shock.
-If you get too close, electricity can jump or “arc” to you or your tools, so always stay 3 meters back.
+If you get too close, electricity can jump or “arc” to you or your tools, so always stay 3 metres back.